 The first step to a new career and securing a better future is all about you.
-At Rasmussen College, we focus on the skills and resources you'll need to reach your specific career goal, or to excel in a current career.
+At Aakers College, we focus on the skills and resources you'll need to reach your specific career goal, or to excel in a current career.

-When you begin your program of study, you will take classes with students who share your sense of purpose, determination, and commitment.
-Helping you achieve your objectives is what Rasmussen is all about.
-Our faculty is committed to your success with a student-centered approach to learning that helps you develop the skills and qualifications necessary to succeed in today's competitive job market.
+When you begin your program of study you will take classes with students who share your sense of purpose, determination and commitment.
+Helping you achieve your objectives is what Aakers is all about.
+Our faculty is committed to your success with a studentcentered approach to learning that helps you develop the skills and qualifications necessary to succeed in today's competitive job market.
 Many of our instructors have real world work experience and strong academic credentials that allow them to relate classroom theory to the workplace conditions in your chosen career.

-Small class sizes, individual attention, convenient scheduling, and career-focused education and placement are just some of the benefits that make Rasmussen especially attractive to students preparing for a new career.
-What's more, at Rasmussen, you'll not only study classroom theory, you'll also develop valuable skills and experience on equipment used in your new profession.
+Small class sizes, individual attention, convenient scheduling, along with career-focused education and placement, are just some of the benefits that make Aakers especially attractive to students preparing for a new career.
+What's more, at Aakers, you'll not only study classroom theory, you'll also develop valuable skills and experience utilizing current technology pertinent to your new profession.